 Vital Signs Checks

-The doctor will check the patient’s blood pressure, heart rate, and respiratory rate.
-Blood pressure should be checked every 1-3 years depending on a person’s medical history.
-The doctor will also take the patient’s temperature to check for fever.
+The doctor will check blood pressure, heart rate, and respiratory rate.
+Blood pressure should be checked every 1-3 years depending on individual medical history.
+The doctor will also take a temperature to check for fever.

 The doctor will conduct a visual examination, which means that they will review the patient’s appearance for any signs of potential issues.
 They will typically examine the skin, head, eyes, chest, abdomen, elbows and joints, musculoskeletal system (hands, wrists), and nervous system functions such as speech and walking ability.

 After conducting a visual exam, the doctor will conduct a physical exam where they use specific instruments to look into the eyes, ears, nose, and throat.
 They will use a stethoscope to listen to the heart, lungs or abdomen to make sure that they are functioning normally and there is no presence of a heart or lung disease.

 The doctor will feel parts of the body with their hands to feel for any abnormalities, such as looking for masses or lumps in the abdomen.
 The doctor will also perform a neurological exam where they assess motor function, nerves, muscle strength, reflexes, and balance.
 The doctor might also perform a dermatological exam where they examine the patient’s skin and nails.